MSD Animal Health Modern Slavery Statement 2025

 Next Steps

-We will continue working on our efforts to identify, assess, and address modern slavery risks within our operations and supply chains.
+We will continue working on our efforts to identify, assess and address modern slavery risks within our operations and supply chains.
 These efforts will include:

-• Investigating all reported concerns promptly
+• Investigating all reported concerns promptly.

-• Conducting supplier labour and human rights due diligence to identify and address risks
+• Conducting supplier labour and human rights due diligence to identify and address risks.

-• Holding suppliers accountable for addressing non-conformities revealed by LHR audits
+• Holding suppliers accountable for addressing non-conformities revealed by LHR audits.

 Consultation

-Company directors representing the boards of reporting entities (listed in Appendix I) reviewed
+Company directors representing the boards of reporting entities (listed in Appendix I) reviewed and approved this statement prior to publication.

 Other Relevant Information